-This QuickStart will guide you through using the Forte Rules Engine in a local anvil devlopment environment utilizing the Forte Rules Engine SDK.
-This guide will go over:
+This QuickStart will guide you through using the Forte Rules Engine in a local anvil development environment utilizing the Forte Rules Engine SDK.
+Following this guide, you will walk through the entire Forte Rules Engine workflow:

-8. Applying the policy to the sample contract and verifying functionality
+4. Apply the policy to the example contract

 NOTE: This guide was developed in a MacOS environment, some modification may be necessary to suit a Linux/Windows environment.